Geek Dashboard

 Conclusion for extracting APK files from AAB

-To conclude, the one possible way to install Android App Bundle (.AAB) is uploading it directly on Google Play Store for a set of testers or use the bundletool command to convert .aab to .apk file.
+To conclude, the one possible way to install the Android App Bundle (.AAB) is by uploading it directly to the Google Play Store for a set of testers or using the bundletool command to convert .aab to .apk file.
 If your app is big and has a lot of active users, use the bundletool to test the app on different device configurations and roll out the updates slowly.
 However, if your app is new, you can prefer adding the App Bundle in closed alpha to gather the feedback.

 In the long run, it is always better to extract APKs from the App Bundle first.
 And test them manually on local devices before submitting the update from your Google Play Console.